Wei Shujun: Career

 Wei directed his first film Duck Neck (浮世千) in 2016.
 Two years later, Wei followed it up with a short film, 2018's On the Border (延边少年), which was awarded the Special Mention at the 2018 Cannes Film Festival.
-Wei's debut feature film Striding Into the Wind (野马分鬃) was released in 2020 and set to premiere at the 73rd Cannes Film Festival, which was later canceled.
+Wei's debut feature film Striding Into the Wind was released in 2020 and set to premiere at the 73rd Cannes Film Festival, which was later canceled.
 It was eventually screened at the BFI London Film Festival in October 2020.
 The plot follows two skeptical sound recording students on a roadtrip to Inner Mongolia, where they intend to film a movie.
 In a 2022 interview, Wei revealed that the main characters were largely based on his own experience at film school that he and co-writer Gao Linyang went to together.

 The following year, Wei's sophomore feature film Ripples of Life (永安镇故事集) was screened at the 2021 Directors' Fortnight.
 The movie captures the process of filmmaking in the Chinese indie industry, following different members of a film crew preparing for production.
 The movie is split into three "novels", each taking on a different set of perspectives.
-The movie's co-writer, Kang Chunlei said of the theme of the movie, "We hope to explore the stagnation of life and its impact on each individual".
+The movie's screenwriter, Kang Chunlei, said of the theme of the movie, "We hope to explore the stagnation of life and its impact on each individual".
 Kang and producer Huang Xuefeng played the part of the screenwriter and producer respectively.

-Wei's film Only the River Flows (河边的错误) was released in 2023 and ebecame a surprise box office hit in China.
+Wei's film Only the River Flows was released in 2023 and was a box office hit in China.
 An adaptation of Yu Hua's barely known 1987 novella Mistakes By The River (河边的错误), it marked the second collaboration with Kang as co-screenwriter.
-The story follows Detective Ma Zhe (Zhu Yilong) investigating a series of murders in a rural town in Chongqing municipality Although it is Wei's first feature film not to center on disillusioned young filmmakers, it does not do away with the theme altogether, instead opting for meta-commentary on alienation and drawing parallels between the professions of film and police.
-Only the River Flows screened as part of the Un Certain Regard competition at the 2023 Cannes Film Festival, marking it the third film by Wei to be picked up by the festival.
+The story follows Detective Ma Zhe (Zhu Yilong) investigating a series of murders in a fictional riverside town in mid-1990s China.
+Only the River Flows is Wei's first feature film not to center on young filmmakers, but instead draws parallels between the professions of filmmaking and law enforcement.
+Only the River Flows screened as part of the Un Certain Regard competition at the 2023 Cannes Film Festival, making it the third film by Wei to be picked up by the festival.